drduh/YubiKey-Guide/README.md

 ## Passphrase

-Generate a passphrase for the Certify key, which will be used to manage the identity and Subkeys.
+Create a passphrase for the offline Certify key.
+This passphrase protects the backup copy of the Certify key and is required to manage Subkeys.

 A passphrase consisting only of uppercase letters and numbers is recommended: the limited character set makes handwritten storage easier to write and read.